For most of us, boating is a recreational activity.

 But certain activities that might be very low risk on land can be more dangerous on a boat, including party games of all sorts.

-Since this includes many of the boat party game ideas we’ll be talking about here, be sure to follow all the usual boating safety rules, and always keep an emergency kit on board (click here for a full boating emergency kit guide).
+Since this includes many of the boat party game ideas we’ll be talking about here, be sure to follow summer boating tips and all the usual boating safety rules, including keeping an emergency kit on board (click here for a full boating emergency kit guide).

 Flotation Devices at the Ready